Past year has taught me mostly one thing. That thing is: plans change.

 One thing which I can definitely recommend is to get your interior design project done in advance by designer or, if you're into those things, do it yourself by using SketchUp.
 There's no room for "let if flow, let it go" attitude here.

 SketchUp's free of charge program which allows you to create your own 3D project which, believe me, is very important to avoid unnecessary stress afterwards.

 It's a bit tricky when you start working on SketchUp and it may not be the most user-friendly program but once you get yourself familiar with the manual, all goes well.
 There are many types of furniture, colors, textures and everything else you might need to plan your apartment's design.
 We're glad we had used it.

 Truth is, in the beginning we didn't have the foggiest idea how to create our interiors.
-We experimented with many colours and furnitures but nothing seems to look fine.
-Finally, we gave up and just searched the mighty Internet, copied some nice ideas and here we are - trustful that our flat will be friendly to us.
+We experimented with many colours and furnitures but nothing seemed to look fine.
+Finally, we gave up and just searched the mighty Internet, copied some nice ideas, spent countless hours on setting virtual furniture in SketchUp and here we are - trustful that our flat will be friendly to us.

 I know decorating the apartment just isn't the most important thing in our life.
 But, on the other hand, we're going to spend quite a lot of time in there so it's helpful to come prepared and avoid chaos and frustration caused by weirdly looking furniture or tiles which make our apartment so dark that we just want to go out and come back after next refurbishment.